top of page

 You cannot receive permanent make up services if anything below pertains to you.

-If you are currently pregnant or breastfeeding
+If you are

 Currently undergoing CHEMO therapy or Radiation.